 “If you have excellent credit, you can probably get approved for one of these cards fairly easily, and transfer your balance,” said Beverly.
 “Let’s say it’s 18 months; that gives you 18 months to pay off your balance without paying any interest.”

 Of course, most things come with caveats, and balance transfers are among those things.
 In particular, most credit cards will charge a balance transfer fee for the service, which usually ranges between 3% and 5% of the transferred balance.
-A handful of cards do offer no-fee balance transfers, however, so do your research.

 Another thing to keep in mind is that your introductory APR will only be good for the length of the intro period; once that period expires, your remaining balance will be charged the default balance transfer APR.
 The best way to make the most of your balance transfer is to ensure you can pay off your balance before the end of the term.